robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 ## Opening *rsyocto* Info Paper (*Platform block diagram*)
   * For every *rsyocto*-Version a information sheet is on the `Apache Webserver` pre-installed
-  * This Paper describes the configuration of the FPGA Soft-IP and there Addresses and the used I/O Pins of the default configuration set was written during boot to the FPGA Fabric
+  * This Paper describes the Configuration of the FPGA Soft-IP and there Addresses and the used I/O Pins of the default Configuration set was written during boot to the FPGA Fabric
   * **Open it by typing the iPv4-Address of your Board into a Web browser**
   * Of cause it is possible to install any other homepage
      * Insert the homepage files to: `/usr/share/apache2/default-site/htdocs` as shown in deeper guides